Smooth subsolutions of the discounted Hamilton-Jacobi equations: Abstract

 \section{Abstract}

 For the discounted Hamilton-Jacobi equation

-we construct $C^{1,1}$ subsolutions which are indeed solutions on the projected Aubry set.
-The smoothness of such subsolutions can be improved under additional hyperbolicity assumptions.
-As applications, we can use such subsolutions to identify the maximal global attractor of the associated conformally symplectic flow, and to control the convergent speed of the Lax-Oleinik semigroups.
+on compact, boundless manifold $M$, we construct $C^{1,1}$ subsolutions which are exactly solutions on the projected Aubry set.
+The smoothness of such subsolutions can be improved if additional hyperbolicity of the Aubry set is assumed.
+As applications, such subsolutions can be used to identify the maximal global attractor of the associated conformally symplectic flow, and to control the convergent speed of the Lax-Oleinik semigroup.